 Long story short: My 6-year career with Valo is now coming to an end.
 Today was my last day at Valo.
 This is the longest I’ve ever worked at a company, and I’ve had the time of my life in the many positions I’ve held within Valo / Blue Meteorite.
-Rarely does a company offer you so many different possibilities and options – and let you grow into the role you’re looking to fill with any support you might need.
-Anyway – to take a…Continue reading Of Course I Still #ValoLove You
+Rarely does a company offer you so many different possibilities and options – and let you grow into the role that you’re looking to fill, with any support you might need.
+Anyway – to take…Continue reading Of Course I Still #ValoLove You

-I’m using Entity Framework in most projects I’m working on – and for the most part, it’s a pleasure to work with.
+I’m using Entity Framework in most of the projects that I’m working on – and for the most part, it’s a pleasure to work with.
 But as always, there are plenty of chances to run into issues – so obviously, I stumble into all of the rare stuff that IS broken!
 This one I hadn’t really seen before – “No database provider has been configured for this DbContext”.
-This time I encountered the issue while setting up a new project and getting started working on the model.
-EF…Continue reading Fixing “No database provider has been configured for this DbContext” in Entity Framework Core
+This time I encountered the issue while setting up a new project and getting started working on…Continue reading Fixing “No database provider has been configured for this DbContext” in Entity Framework Core

 This short article simply documents how to install the dependencies for running Robot Framework on Azure DevOps’ hosted agents.
 This simple tip comes in handy when you need to run any UI testing for your project after build, as Robot Framework is a great and widely used tool for that.
 Let’s quickly take a look at the background of the issue, after which I’m sharing a highly copy-pasteable piece of YAML for your convenience.
 Well – and mine.
 Background So I got a question about…Continue reading How to run Robot tests on an Azure DevOps hosted agent?